 Below are the housing-related provisions in the bill.
 Thank you to the many, many advocates who worked hard to get our priorities included in the bills!
 The ACTION Campaign, of which NH&RA is a steering committee member, sent a letter to Ways and Means Committee Chairman Richard Neal thanking him for the inclusion of housing provisions included in the bill and urging final adoption.

 From here, the outlook remains murky.
-Progressive Democrats are adamant that the bill does not drop below the current $3.5 billion, while moderates are angling for a smaller $1.5 billion.
+Progressive Democrats are adamant that the bill does not drop below the current $3.5 trillion, while moderates are angling for a smaller $1.5 trillion.
 The smaller the final number, the less likely that there will be room for all the housing provisions listed below.
 The House set and internal deadline of September 25 for passage, which it will likely miss.
 Both chambers of Congress must also act to address federal appropriations, which are set to expire on September 30, as well as the debt limit.
 Congress is reportedly considering a short-term continuing resolution to extend federal appropriations through December 10.

 - Increase the nine percent allocation by 50 percent over a five-year phase-in;